AsyncDisplayKit/Documentation/docs/_docs/node-overview.md

 <img src="/static/images/node-hierarchy.png" alt="node inheritance flowchart">

 The nodes highlighted in blue are synchronous wrappers of UIKit elements.
-For example, ASScrollNode wraps a UIScrollView, and ASCollectionNode wraps a UICollectionView.
-An ASMapNode in liveMapMode is a synchronous wrapper of UIMapView.
+For example, `ASScrollNode` wraps a `UIScrollView`, and `ASCollectionNode` wraps a `UICollectionView`.
+An `ASMapNode` in `liveMapMode` is a synchronous wrapper of `UIMapView`.